kgmills/kgmills.github.io/_pages/publications.md

 ### Preprints
+Joong Ho Kim and **Keith G. Mills**. <a href="https://arxiv.org/abs/2606.05478">"Can We Predict The Human Preference For Text-to-Image Content Prior To Generation And Is It Even Useful To Do So?"</a>

 Shengyao Lu, Jiuding Yang, Aedan J. DeFrates, **Keith G. Mills**, Baochun Li and Di Niu. <a href="https://arxiv.org/pdf/2503.09051">"Model-Level GNN Explanations via Rule-to-Graph Readout for Logit Reconstruction."</a>

 Joong Ho Kim, Nicholas Thai, Souhardya Saha Dip, Dong Lao and **Keith G. Mills**. <a href="https://arxiv.org/abs/2603.12506">"Naïve PAINE: Lightweight Text-to-Image Generation Improvement with Prompt Evaluation."</a>